edson-martins/edson-martins/README.md

 </p>

 <h2 align="center">Hello there!
 My name is Edson Martins. 👋 🤓</h2>
-<p align="center">I'm a Software Engineer from Brazil, currently working at Oracle focus on Oracle Retail Products.
+<p align="center">I'm a Lead Software Engineer and Architect from Brazil, currently working at Oracle focus on Oracle Retail Products.

 Motivated for transforming the state-of-the-art software solutions into a technology model used to connect the world, shaping the future of the next-generation from SaaS, PaaS, and IaaS oriented to generate business value and best user experience.